UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca_remote_desktop_local_thinlinc_client.md

 and not ask for two factor authentication again, so make sure you do not wait too long to connect with the ThinLinc client.

-## Server names

-The server name to connect to is `bianca-gui.uppmax.uu.se`. to make a login node connection.

 ## 6. You are in